coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 ---
 layout: recipe
-title: With Jasmine
+title: Testing with Jasmine
 chapter: Testing
 ---
 ## Problem

-You have some CoffeeScript and you want to verify that it is working correctly.
-You decide to the use Jasmine test framework for your tests.
+You are writing a new calculator library using CoffeeScript code and you want to verify it functions as expected.
+You decide to use the <a href="http://pivotal.github.com/jasmine/" target="_blank">Jasmine</a> test framework.

+## Discussion

+When using the Jasmine test framework, you write tests in a spec that describe the expected functionality of the code to be tested.

+For example, we expect our calculator will be able to add and subtract both positive and negative numbers correctly.
+Our spec is listed below.

 {% highlight coffeescript %}